btcguide/btcguide.github.io/_pages/why-multisig.md

 The central principle of the guide is to avoid having any single point of failure.
 To accomplish this, you will setup your own multisig wallet using multiple hardware wallets from multiple different vendors.
-The goal of this guide is to achieve a basic multisig: a `2-of-3` signature scheme using (at least) two different hardware wallets made by different manufacturers.
+The goal of this guide is to achieve a basic multisig setup:`2-of-3`signatures from different hardware wallets made by different manufacturers.

 Remember that your multisig setup requires an attacker to break multiple redundant systems, which due to [the additive power of multisig](https://twitter.com/mflaxman/status/1146813775380647937) is _incredibly challenging_.
 On account of this, your level of caution/paranoia/effort (vs a traditional single-key signature) can be much lower and yet still achieve much higher security.